joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/xml-signature-validation-in-air/about-xml-signatures.md

 still decide whether the certificate belongs to someone you trust.
 In many use cases, this decision is passed along to the end-user.
-For example, when an AIR application is installed, the AIR installer displays the identifying information from the publisher’s certificate when asking the user to verify whether they want to install the application.
+For example, when an AIR application is installed, the AIR installer displays the identifying information from the publisher's certificate when asking the user to verify whether they want to install the application.
 In other cases, you might have to compare the public key or other certificate information to a list of acceptable keys.
 (This list must be secured, perhaps by its own signature, or by storing in the AIR